 The Checkpoint Transfer (CT) service provides a reliable means for delivering checkpoint data from one location to another.
 For example, in the event of a system failure a checkpointed application must undergo a recovery process, possibly migrating all relevant checkpoint data from storage on a failed compute resource to another available grid compute resource.
 The CT service is essential for the following reasons: checkpoint data generally may not be accessible by restarted processes on different nodes and/or machines; only the SM associated with the original execution site will know where the valid checkpoint data resides; only the local job scheduler will know where the recovered job will execute; and only GridCPR is expected to be running in both places.
-While possible scenarios exist in which users could retrieve checkpoint data reside on a global file system these are not generally the case.
+While possible scenarios exist in which users could retrieve checkpoints directlylike recovering a job on the same compute resource in which checkpoint data reside on a global file systemthese are not generally the case.
 Furthermore, migrating whole jobs from one grid resource to another will require grid-wide transport and authentication services.